perfsonar/esmond/util/graphite/README.rst

 And ESnet local changes go into: https://github.com/esnet/graphite-web/tree/esnet_tweaks

-Our settings are kept in the module esxsnmp_graphite.settings.
+Our settings are kept in the module esmond_graphite.settings.

 On the webserver that will run Graphite choose GRAPHITE_ROOT and do the following::

    $ cd $GRAPHITE_ROOT
    # copy the contents of the util/graphite directory into place
-   $ cp -r $ESXSNMP_SRC/util/graphite/* .
+   $ cp -r $ESMOND_SRC/util/graphite/* .
    $ virtualenv .
    $ source bin/activate  # or bin/activate.csh depending on your shell
    # create directories needed by Graphite